DentalCare Logo

 How Partnership Pay Works

-There are many types of bonus formulas in dentistry and an individual practice may have to experiment with different plans before settling on a plan fitting the practice’s style and size.
-Additionally, bonus formulas are not static and should be evaluated and updated as the needs, size and influence on team motivation changes.
-The following plan was used in the first author’s practice and may be adapted to the reader’s practice.
-9
+There are many types of bonus formulas in dentistry, and an individual practice may have to experiment with different plans before settling on a plan fitting the practice's style and size.
+Additionally, bonus formulas are not static and should be evaluated and updated as the needs, size, and influence on team motivation change.
+To establish an effective incentive program, you need to follow specific steps.
+Make sure to link incentives to desired goals, keep incentives from becoming entitlements, link incentives to employee desires, make plans easy to administer and understand and link individual and group performance.
+The following example is used in practice and may be adapted to the reader's practice.11

-All team members receive a share of net profits generated by the practice each quarter year.
+All team members receive a share of the practice's net profits each quarter year.
 (New team members are not part of the bonus plan for the first 90 days of hire.)
-Net profit is calculated by subtracting all paid bills, including team member and dentist wages, from practice earnings.
+Net profit is calculated by subtracting all paid bills from practice earnings, including team member and dentist wages.
 (It is assumed the dentist takes a set salary at regular pay periods).
 All team members, excluding the dentists, receive a share of 10%-20% of net profits each quarter.
-Of the 20% share of the quarterly profit, half (10%) is distributed quarterly to the team members and half (10%) is deposited into an interest-bearing account that is distributed to the team members at the end of the fiscal year.
-The retention of 50% of the team member’s share of net profits allows for quarters when there is a loss or negative profit.
-Twenty percent of negative profit is removed from the interest-bearing account, and the team members do not receive partnership pay for that quarter.
+Of the 20% share of the quarterly profit, half (10%) is distributed quarterly to the team members, and half (10%) is deposited into an interest-bearing account distributed to the team members at the end of the fiscal year.
+Retaining 50% of the team member's share of net profits allows for quarters when there is a loss or negative profit.
+Twenty percent of the negative profit is removed from the interest-bearing account, and the team members do not receive partnership pay for that quarter.
 A team member who leaves the practice before the end of the quarter is excluded from the profit sharing.

 For example: